avila-ws/AWS-Technical-Assessment-Examples-AT01/scenario1-key-rotation/README.md

 This scenario addresses a simulated regulatory requirement mandating periodic key rotation for all applicable AWS Key Management Service (KMS) Customer Master Keys (CMKs).
 The current environment utilizes a centralized KMS setup within a dedicated security account and employs the Bring Your Own Key (BYOK) model, importing key material generated from an on-premise Hardware Security Module (HSM).

-The primary goal is to define and implement a robust, secure, and minimally disruptive key rotation strategy that complies with this new requirement across different environments and services.
+The primary goal is to define and implement a robust, secure, and minimally disruptive key rotation strategy that complies with this new requirement across different environments and services. **This document outlines the challenges, proposes a rotation process, details a monitoring strategy, and describes secure key handling, addressing the key questions raised in the assessment scenario.**

 ## 2. Relevant Current Architecture